opencog/atomspace/opencog/atoms/base/README.md

 itself back down to zero if there are no external references to the cycle.

-The conventional wisdom here is to use weak pointers, as these will not interfere with reference counting, while stil enabling safe memory access.
+The conventional wisdom here is to use weak pointers, as these will not interfere with reference counting, while still enabling safe memory access.
 The code for the incoming set was originally written to use weak pointers.

 However ... they are not really needed, and, instead, naked, bare pointers